Krisell/better-arguments/README.md

 2. Use the rest-operator (...) to gather all arguments that are passed to your function in a specifications-array.

 3. Call OptionsHandler.build({}) with an object containing the following properties:
-...... specs: The array of arguments to your function, built by the rest-operator.
+    specs: The array of arguments to your function, built by the rest-operator.
-...... default_options: An object with any default options you would like to use.
+    default_options: An object with any default options you would like to use.
-...... named_specs: An array which names the special arguments in the expected order.
+    named_specs: An array which names the special arguments in the expected order.

-# Example
+# Template
 ```js
 function doSomething (...specs) {
   const options = OptionsHandler.build({